 I went to the opening of the cave and looked down at the hiking trail.
 There wasn't a soul in sight.
 Most notably, my Beloved Curmudgeon was not in sight.

 As aggravated as I get with him from time to time.
 At times like this I really want him to be there.
 So I carefully scooted closer to the edge until I was close enough to look straight down.
-One has to look straight down to see the very vertical ladder one had just climbed up (like the fool one is at times).
+One has to look straight down to see the very vertical ladder one had just climbed up

 I had a momentary lapse of reason and hoped he'd be standing at the bottom of the ladder waiting to help me down.
 He wasn't.
 No one was there.
 Just that very vertical hand made wooden ladder.

-Again, my only thought was,'!!!!!!!!!!!!'.
+Again, my only thought was,

 I've lived long enough and gotten into enough jams to know that it's best not to give this sort of thing too much thought.
 Thinking about it only exacerbates any feelings of panic and panic exacerbates the difficulty of the situation.